SpencerCGriffiths/ScalaAcademyTraining/src/main/scala/Week1/Tues/TuesdaytNotes.md

 What is the total cost in pence?
 /Users/spencer.griffiths/Documents/ScalaAcademyTraining/src/main/scala/Week1/Tues/StoringValues.sc

+Types:

+Types are like a label to describe what data you're storing.
+Once defined a value/variable cannot store something that is not of the same type Scala offers a variety of data types to model different types of information relevant to the probolem that you as a developer may want to solve.

+Integer (Int)
+val one:Int = 1

+String (String)
+val two:String = "Two"

+Booleans (true or false)
+val good:Boolean = true

+Operators

+Operators are symbols that when compuling will perform a specific fucntion.
+Scal;a has many inbuilt operators.
+We are going to look at 3 commonly used ones

+Arithmetic
++Add
+-Minus
+=Equals

 .gitignore file:
 file -> new -> .ignore file -> .gitIgnore -> scala